scalastic/scalastic.github.io/_posts/en/2023-05-03-developer-guide-feature-delivery.markdown

 without requiring major rework.
 By choosing appropriate design solutions, developers can ensure that the system can be extended and scaled without compromising its stability, performance, or maintainability.

-- **Flexibility and Adaptability**: The ability to adapt to evolving business needs and technological advancements is crucial for long-term success.
-Design solutions that provide flexibility and adaptability enable the system to incorporate new features, integrate with external services, or adapt to changing business rules.
-By considering these factors during the design phase, developers can build a system that is more resilient and capable of evolving with the changing landscape.

 - **Reduced Technical Debt**: Good design decisions help minimize technical debt, which refers to the accumulated cost of deferred maintenance or suboptimal design choices.
 By selecting appropriate design solutions, developers can avoid architectural flaws, overly complex designs, and shortcuts that may lead to increased technical debt.
 This reduces the